 o File Upload: In the application, please upload your images in the order to be viewed.

 - AND/OR up to three Online Videos of the applicant’s past public interactions

 o Please provide the exact web address(es) where the online videos can be viewed.
 The panel will view a minimum of 1 minute and a maximum of 3 minutes of each video.

-Provide the following information on the online application form for each image:
+Provide the following information on the online application form for each sample:

-- If work is presented as part of a collaboration, explain your role in the larger project
+- Description of the sample.
+Include dimensions if applicable.
+If work is presented as part of a collaboration, explain your role in the larger project.
+(50 words)

-- If submitting as a team/group, a current resume should be submitted for the contact person and all relevant team/group members
+- If submitting as a team/group, a current resume should be submitted for the contact person and all relevant team/group members.
+(3 attachments max)

 - File Format: Save as .pdf, 1 MB or less.

 - File Labeling: Name your resume file with your last name like this: “Smith_ Resume.pdf”